Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 The ability to build a lasting relationship heavily relies on the willingness of the parties involved to make a meaningful connection.

 A relationship cannot survive without intimacy.
 It will create grounds for mistrust in your partnership.
-Also, making it difficult to accommodate each other.
-Working on your intimacy means taking time and being patient with each other.
+Also, makes it difficult to accommodate each other.
+Working on your own building intimacy in a relationship also means taking time and being patient with each other.

 Make time for Each Other

 If you want to keep intimacy alive in your relationship, it’s important to make time for each other.
-Schedule regular date nights, even if it’s just once a month.
+Schedule regular, date night nights, even if it’s just a date night or once a month.
 Make sure you’re both on the same page about your relationship goals.
 And most importantly, keep communicating!

 Activities as a Couple

-Another way to improve your connection is to spend time together doing activities that you both enjoy.
-This can help you feel closer to each other and build a stronger bond.
+Another way to improve your connection is to spend quality time alone together doing activities that you both enjoy.
+This alone spending time can help you feel closer to each other and build a stronger bond.

 It’s also important to make sure that you’re both taking care of yourselves emotionally and mentally.
-This means taking care of your own needs and not always putting your partner’s needs first.
+This means taking care of your own needs and not always putting your partner or spouse’s needs first.

-If you’re both happy and healthy individuals, it will be easier to maintain a strong connection.
+If you’re both happy and healthy individuals, it will be easier to build and develop intimacy with, develop intimacy maintain a strong connection.

 Be a Listener

 Listen to what your partner has to say.
-Sometimes, all your partner wants is an impartial person that will listen to them and validate their feelings or help them come to a decision.
-Make an effort to really listen to what they have to say, without interrupting or becoming defensive A healthy relationship constitutes healthy communication too.
+Sometimes, all your partner wants is to talk to an impartial person that will listen to them and validate and support their feelings or help them come to a decision.
+Make an effort to really listen to what they feel and understood what they have to say, without interrupting or becoming defensive A healthy relationship constitutes healthy communication too.

 Communicate Your Feelings